 How do I drill down on these links?

 Being able to “see”, visually, the make up of your back link profile is great to a point – but it’s nice to be able to drill down and get to the data.
 In the “DashBoard” pivot table view, simply double click a value (see right: “Directory”).
 The double click action will open a new tab with only the directory links identified.

 How does this work (roughly) and how can I improve it?

 This particular version of the spreadsheet is ready to be extended to meet whatever purpose you see fit.
 Essentially, the formula in the spreadsheet checks each row in the “URL” column in the “OSE Data” to see if it matches with any of the domains in the “Domains” tab.
 To see the domains that have been included, right mouse click the tabs and unhide the “Domains” sheet.

-The “Panda Winners” data is calculated from the original Sistrix data set on the topic, while the free directory list is available on the Directory Maximiser website.
 It’s easy to update the lists or rework them as you see fit.
 For example, you may wish to extend the directories based on your own data, or include blog links you’ve built to look at crossover between your own, and other’s link building strategies.

 Anchor Text Distribution

 Ok, this is awesome – where can I download this spreadsheet?